jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) Git Clone the repository [https://github.com/jtesta/ssh-audit](https://github.com/jtesta/ssh-audit "SSH audit tool") to both the client and server system, in your home directory.
 Run the ssh-audit tool on the Fedora and Ubuntu, list the weak ciphers installed by default, use 127.0.0.1 as the host IP.

-1) Using the sample configurations in the Securring SSH section of the chapter, update both the client and the server to a hardend state using `.conf` files and restart the SSH server and client.
+1) Using the sample configurations in the **SSH Client and Server Hardening** section of the chapter, update both the client and the server to a hardend state using `.conf` files and restart the SSH server and client.
 Run the SSH Audit tool again and compare the results report any weak ciphers or security anomalies that have been removed.

 #### Footnotes